tayabatariq/tayabatariq/README.md

         I believe that growth is a continuous journey.
 Over the past year, I have immersed myself in web development, successfully completing certifications in JavaScript, web design, and HTML.
         My learning path includes engaging in practical internships where I effectively applied my skills to tackle real-world projects, gaining invaluable hands-on experience.
 These opportunities have helped me strengthen my technical expertise and problem-solving abilities.

-Currently, I am on an exciting journey to master React and Redux, aiming to expand my knowledge and capabilities in creating dynamic, robust, and feature-rich web applications.
+Currently, I am on an exciting journey to master <i>React and Redux</i>, aiming to expand my knowledge and capabilities in creating dynamic, robust, and feature-rich web applications.
 This endeavor is a key step toward becoming a versatile developer equipped to handle modern web development challenges.
     </p>
     <p>
         As part of my commitment to professional growth, I regularly engage with the developer community, participate in hackathons, and stay updated with the latest industry trends.